Children with health and social care needs

 But the government has eased the obligations under the Care Act 2014, Chronically Sick and Disabled Persons Act 1970 and 1989 Children Act around young people's transition to adult services.

 What this means for families is that the local authority does not have to carry out a detailed assessment of what a young person's and their carer's care and support needs might be when they turn 18.
-Our information on the Coronavirus Act has more about how this affects families.

 Direct payments, personal budget and personal health budgets